Move your Galaxy phone to a different service carrier

 You can easily tell which carrier your phone is currently using by looking it up in your phone's settings.

 If you have a SIM card inserted, you can also navigate to Settings and then swipe to and tap About phone.
-Tap Status, and then tap SIM card status.
+Tap Status information, and then tap SIM card status.
 The name of your network provider (such as Verizon, Sprint, etc.) will appear under Network.

 We’ve compiled some helpful tips, just in case you still have some questions about BYOD.